 We agree.
 More personally, how do you balance work with your private life?

 When I’m working I’m kind of off the radar.
 I try to see friends and family as much as possible as they are what inspires and drives me – especially my niece and nephew who own everything they do!
 When I’m not working I just disappear on holiday.
 I can’t ever stay away that long, though.
 Sometimes I’ll call my agent and I’m like, ‘hey, remember me from before I disappeared?
 Anything new?
 Anything?’

 I heard that you’re in an all-girl band…

 (Laughs) Who did I say this to?
 In real life I was, slash am, in an all girls band.
-I play the drum kit and we just play a lot of old school dub with reggae over it, basically.
-It was tonnes of fun as an outlet, maybe we’ll reform in the future.
+I play the drum kit and we just play a lot of old-school dub with reggae over it, basically.
+It was tons of fun as an outlet, maybe we’ll reform in the future.
 Who knows?

 What do you know now that you wish you had known when you started acting?

 I think I now know not to pressure myself to be perfect.
 To not have to practise every beat or every facial expression I’m gonna pull.
 I learned to trust my instincts more, and have fun.
 Before, I wasn’t relaxed.
 I had a mindset about winning.

 Finally, what advice would you tell an up-and-coming actress today?

 Right.
 Make sure you like your agent!
 That’s really important.
 To feel comfortable and be real with your agent – that makes the whole process much easier.
 At the end of the day, you just want to surround yourself with another person you can rely on, who genuinely has your best interests at heart.